dadmars/notes/net/rfc791_ip.md

   Time to Live:  8 bits

-    This field indicates the maximum time the datagram is allowed to remain in the internet system.
-If this field contains the value zero, then the datagram must be destroyed.
     This field is modified in internet header processing.
-The time is measured in units of seconds, but since every module that processes a datagram must decrease the TTL by at least one even if it process the datagram in less than a second, the TTL must be thought of only as an upper bound on the time a datagram may exist.
-The intention is to cause undeliverable datagrams to be discarded, and to bound the maximum datagram lifetime.

   Protocol:  8 bits

     This field indicates the next level protocol used in the data portion of the internet datagram.
-The values for various protocols are specified in "Assigned Numbers" [9].

   Header Checksum:  16 bits